 - Knead until it is a smooth dough, approximately 8 minutes by hand or 5 minutes with a hand mixer.

-- To form the pretzel, shape into a ‘U’ and twist, folding the opposite ends at the ‘4 and 8 o’clock’ marks.
+- To form the pretzel, shape into a 'U' and twist twice, bringing the twisted ends down at the '4 and 8 o'clock' marks on the base of your dough.

-- Dab a fingertip of water underneath the end and on top to stick down.
+- Dab a fingertip of water underneath the end and press to lightly into the dough to stick down.

 - Place on a tray and refrigerate for an hour, uncovered.